raforg/danectl/README.md

-At any time, you can show the status (which certificate lineages are current, which are next, which new TLSA records are not yet published, and which old TLSA records are not yet removed).
+At any time, you can show the status (which certificate lineages are current, which are next, which new TLSA records are not yet published, and which old TLSA records have not yet been removed).

     danectl status